Nabizzle/GoPro-App/Docs/README.md

     >
     > The motion of zooming with the slider is choppy due to the frequency of sending the commands at a low rate

+    > **Warning**
+    >
+    > Do not zoom while taking a video.
+This GoPro is not capable of doing both at the same time and the app will keep trying to zoom unsuccessfully which will block
+    > all other commands until the video is manually stopped by hitting the button ont he GoPro.

 11. **GoPro selector**: Dropdown menu for selecting which GoPro to connect to
     - If your GoPro is not listed, you can select the ability to connect to the first available GoPro
 12. **Connection Button**: Button to start the connection to the GoPro